soeilin/NZX_Company/README.md

 > **How do business activities generate cash flows, and how can those cash flows be forecast, measured, allocated, analysed, valued and ultimately structured?**

+Each volume in this repository builds on the previous one, moving from business operations to asset management, then to corporate finance, and finally to structured finance.

+**Business → Assets → Capital → Risk → Structured Cash Flows**

 The long-term objective is to develop a unified analytical framework that connects **Applied Mathematics**, **Business Analytics**, **Corporate Finance** and **Structured Finance** through the common language of **cash flow**.

 ---